mdn/content-team-projects/contrib-docs/writing-guidelines/writing-style-guide/index.md

 Phrases and sentences in bulleted lists should include standard punctuation.
 A period must appear at the end of each sentence in a bulleted list, including the item's final sentence, just as would be expected in a paragraph.

-An example of a correctly structured bulleted list:
+This is an example of a correctly structured bulleted list.

-In this example we should include:
+In this example, we should include:

 - A condition, with a brief explanation.
 - A similar condition, with a brief explanation.
 - Yet another condition, with some further explanation.

-Note how the same sentence structure repeats from bullet to bullet.
+Notice how the same sentence structure repeats from bullet to bullet.
 In this example, each bullet point states a condition followed by a comma and a brief explanation, and each item in the list ends with a period.

 #### Numbered lists